nextstrain/nextclade/docs/user/nextclade-cli/reference.md

    If the provided file path ends with one of the supported extensions: "gz", "bz2", "xz", "zst", then the file will be written compressed.
 Use "-" to write the uncompressed to standard output (stdout).

    If the required directory tree does not exist, it will be created.
-* `--output-annotation-gff <OUTPUT_ANNOTATION_GFF>` — Path to output annotation for query sequences in GFF3 format.
+* `--output-annotation-gff <OUTPUT_ANNOTATION_GFF>` — Path to output annotation for query sequences in GFF3 format (EXPERIMENTAL)

    This output contains annotation of genetic features (genes and CDSes) for each query sequence.
-This can be used to extract genetic features as well as for uploading to genetic databases.
-The column "ID" contains IDs of query sequences as they appear in the input files.
+This can be helpful when extracting genetic features from sequences as well as when uploading to genetic databases.

    Learn more about Generic Feature Format Version 3 (GFF3): https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md